Moment methods in energy minimization: New bounds for Riesz minimal energy problems: A hierarchy of relaxations for energy minimizaton

 \section{A hierarchy of relaxations for energy minimizaton}

 In this section we derive a hierarchy of relaxations for energy minimization.
-We model the space containing the particles by a compact metric space $(V, d)$, and assume the pair potential is given by a continuous function $h \colon (0, \mathrm{diam}(V)] \to \R$, where we assume that $h(s) \to \infty$ as $s \downarrow 0$.
-This natural assumption is mainly made for convenience as it avoids having to work with multisets.
+We model the space containing the particles by a compact metric space $(V, d)$, and assume the pair potential is given by a continuous function $F \colon (0, \mathrm{diam}(V)] \to \R$ with $F(s) \to \infty$ as $s \downarrow 0$.
+This natural assumption is made for convenience, as it avoids having to work with multisets.
 We denote the number of particles in the system by $N$.
-The \emph{ground state energy} is given by the minimizing
+The \emph{ground state energy} is given by the minimum of